rouseguy/quotes/README.md

-# quotes
-Interesting quotes that I come across
+A repository to maintain/record interesting quotes that I come across